krumpza111/Subscriber-Publisher-Server/README.md

 Completed Parts (Phase 1):
 The code so far passes all the tests in phase 1 when connecting to the server using different client connections, and receives the correct responses back.
+The client connecion must be made seperately from different terminal sessions to execute properly.
+The server can run once and will stay on until a SIGINT/SIGKILL signal is received.

 Unfinished Sections (Phase 1):
 - Does not handle offline users